Balaoan: Philippine Revolution

 During the Filipino Revolution, Balaoan hosted President Emilio Aguinaldo during his escape to the north on November 20, 1899.
 Aguinaldo stayed overnight in Balaoan and departed on November 21 for Ilocos Sur.
-Notably, Aguinaldo narrowly escaped assassination by loyalists of General Antonio Luna from nearby Namacpacan, who sought revenge for Luna’s murder.
+Notably, Aguinaldo narrowly escaped assassination by loyalists of General Antonio Luna from nearby Namacpacan, who sought revenge for Luna's murder.

 Balaoan played a significant role in the Filipino-American War.
 Colonel Aniceto Angeles, a close aide of General Manuel Tinio, led revolutionary forces in the area, conducting battles against American troops between June 29, 1900, and April 3, 1901.
 One notable victory occurred at Sitio Kalungboyan, where Angeles and his men defeated a company of American soldiers without incurring casualties.
 However, Angeles was later executed in Bangar, along with two other revolutionaries.
-Another local figure, Vicente Orfiano, was credited with saving Balaoan’s public buildings and many lives during the conflict.
-Crispulo Patajo’s efforts to subdue the revolutionaries ultimately led to the town’s pacification and the flight of resistance fighters to Ilocos Sur.
+Another local figure, Vicente Orfiano, was credited with saving Balaoan's public buildings and many lives during the conflict.
+Crispulo Patajo's efforts to subdue the revolutionaries ultimately led to the town's pacification and the flight of resistance fighters to Ilocos Sur.

-In November 28, 1899, American General Young appointed Don Juan Rodriguez as Municipal President of Balaoan, a position he held until April 1901.
-Despite the establishment of an American civil government, resistance persisted among the Katipuneros encamped in Balaoan’s mountains, maintaining the town’s legacy of defiance and resilience throughout its history.
+On November 28, 1899, American General Young appointed Don Juan Rodriguez as Municipal President of Balaoan, a position he held until April 1901.
+Despite the establishment of an American civil government, resistance persisted among the Katipuneros encamped in Balaoan's mountains, maintaining the town's legacy of defiance and resilience throughout its history.